ONLY ON NEWS 3: Lawsuit claims video proves City of Savannah negligent in child’s drowning

 “The City of Savannah is competing with businesses and charging fees for a profit with the primary goal of making money,” said Spiva.
 “But if something happens to your child, then they say we don’t buy the insurance and we are immune.
 That’s wrong.
 That’s not justice.”

-Justice is exactly whet Mitchell is looking for and believes Titus deserves.
+Justice is exactly what Mitchell is looking for and believes Titus deserves.

 Mitchell is asking for punitive and compensatory damages and a trial by jury.